Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Pattern Language/The Lionsberg Pattern Language.md

 12. Service and Stewardship
 13. Conduitship and Flow
 14. Flourishing and Abundant Life
+15. The Lionsberg System of Values

 VI.
 Holistic Human Development

-1. Physical Well-being and Health
+1. Physical Wellbeing and Development
 2. Intellectual Growth and Creativity
 3. Emotional Intelligence and Empathy
 4. Family Formation and Flourishing
 5. Social Connection and Cooperation
 6. Cultural Intelligence and Appreciation
 7. Spiritual Awakening and Transformation
 8. Environmental Harmony and Regeneration